intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 expose selected signal to a limited set of authenticated entities in the network.
 As such encryption improves privacy, supports innovation by avoiding ossification, and can also enable new opportunities for collaborative functions.
-The described principle recommend how to design those function and the input signals to these functions as part of existing or new encrypted protocols.
+The described principle recommend how to design those functions and the input signals to these functions as part of existing or new encrypted protocols.

 --- middle